-- That people sometimes behave differently online, including by pretending to be someone they are not. - > That the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous. - > The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. - > How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. - > How information and data is shared and used online. - > How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
+- That people sometimes behave differently online, including by pretending to be someone they are not. - That the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous. - The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. - How to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met. - How information and data is shared and used online. - What sorts of boundaries are appropriate in friendships with peers and others (including in a digital context) - How to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know - The benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and others' mental and physical wellbeing - How to consider the effect of their online actions on others and know how to recognise and display respectful behaviour online and the importance of keeping personal information private - Where and how to report concerns and get support with issues online